How to Dress Business Formal in a Professional Workplace

 Dresses, skirts, skirts with jackets, dressy two-piece knit suits or sets, and skirts that are split at or below the knee are acceptable.
 Dress and skirt length should be at a length at which you can sit comfortably in public.

 Short, tight skirts that ride halfway up the thigh are inappropriate for work.
-Mini-skirts, skorts, sun dresses, beach dresses, and spaghetti-strap dresses are inappropriate as professional dress in the office.
+Mini-skirts, skorts, sundresses, beach dresses, and spaghetti-strap dresses are inappropriate to wear when dressing professionally for the office.

 Shirts, Tops, Blouses, and Jackets